Directors of CNELM & Senior Management

 Technical & Administrative Assistant

 Alice graduated in 2013 with the BSc (Hons) in Nutrition Science.
 Alice is often one of the first people students, prospective students and clients speak with alongside Regan.
 Alice is integral to the effective enrolment of new students, ensuring they receive enrolment letters and that applications for memberships are processed.
-Alice supports the Quality Assurance Team to ensure that data is ready for Academic Boards.
+When not at CNELM, she works part time in food certification doing administrative report checking for the British Retail Consortium, as well as working on various nutritional projects.
+Alice supports the Quality Assurance Team to ensure that data is ready for Academic Boards and many other quality matters.
 Alice is contributing to the development of the Food for Health Course.
-When not at CNELM, she works part time in food certification doing administrative report checking for the British Retail Consortium, as well as working on various nutritional projects.

 Technical & Administrative Assistant